tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 Some things to note about such lambda expressions:

-* A lambda expression has no name, it is anonymous.
+* A lambda expression has no name; it is anonymous.
 Note that anonymous functions in languages like JavaScript and Python are also frequently called lambda expressions, or just lambdas.
 Now you know why.
-* The only values that Lambda Calculus variables can take on is other functions (i.e. lambda expressions).
+* The only values that Lambda Calculus variables can take on are other functions (i.e. lambda expressions).
 It’s lambdas all the way down!
-However, to actually model and perform useful computations we say that certain expressions represent values.
+However, to actually model and perform useful computations, we say that certain expressions represent values.
 See the discussion of [Church Encodings](#church-encodings), below, to see how this is done.
 * The names of variables bound to parameters in a lambda expression are only meaningful within the context of that expression.
 Thus, `λx.x` is semantically equivalent (or *alpha* equivalent) to `λy.y` or any other possible renaming of the variable.
 * Lambda functions can have multiple parameters in the parameter list, e.g.: `λxy. x y`, but they are implicitly curried (e.g. a sequence of nested univariate functions).
 Thus the following are all equivalent: